Patient pathway

 The efficiency of care pathways is a key problem area for all those involved in the healthcare system, who face their own challenges:

+- Patients, who become increasingly involved in their care, are looking to access the best treatments, to improve their quality of life, to clear understandable information about their health, to better control their emotions, and to access comprehensive services with coordinated care, in order to maximize their chances of recovery.
 The foregoing necessarily implies increased clarity of the care pathway, the roles of each stakeholder involved throughout the patient care pathway, the solutions (products and services) available to patients, and an understanding of the emotional impact of their disease.

 - Accordingly, healthcare professionals, seek ongoing improvement in their practices in order to provide the best possible care for their patients, better coordination with all the stakeholders in a sector (private, hospital, medico-social, institutions, health insurance and insurers, etc.), and support from state structures to facilitate patient management, for example by managing patient data.

-- And many other stakeholders who face their own challenges and have a fundamental role in care pathways, such as home care providers, pharmacists, insurers, etc.
+- And many other stakeholders who face their own challenges and have a fundamental role in care pathways, such as home care providers, pharmacists, insurers, caregivers, etc.

 What tools or methods should be implemented in order to speed up diagnosis?
 How do you inform and train healthcare professionals in order to reduce diagnosis time?